rmosolgo/graphql-ruby/guides/testing.md

 #### Types

-Access a type by name from the schema with {GraphQL::Schema#types}:
+Access a type by name from the schema with `GraphQL::Schema#types`:

 ```ruby
 post = MySchema.types["Post"] # => PostType